 Be short and differentiated from competitors by being unique.
 Taglines can capture brand essence and positioning.
-It must be easy to say and remember have no negative connotations.
+It must be easy to say and remember to have no negative connotations.
 It is typically displayed in small font as well as should be protected and trademarked.
-A tagline evokes emotional response and it’s difficult to create.
+A tagline evokes an emotional response and it’s difficult to create.
 Types of taglines include Imperative, Descriptive, Superlative, Provocative, and Specific.

 Brand Identity Process

 Brand identity assets include names, symbols, logotypes, taglines, slogans, packaging and product design, color, and sound.
 Skills required for changing brand identity are branding, public relations, communications, identity design, production, and organizational management.
-Branding guides, Online branding, marketing and sales toolkits, thought books, identity standards manuals.
+Branding guides, Online branding, marketing, and sales toolkits, thought books, identity standards manuals.
 Branding guides are used to announce the compelling reasons for a new identity and to build awareness of the company brand, and its importance to the future and success of the company.